 Eventually Z's convinced me that a smaller filter unit was the best way to go.
 Not only is the unit and the replacement cartridges less expensive, but it takes up less space and will be easier to purge of water than the old filter.
 However the main factor that convinced me to accept the smaller filter was the simplicity of bleeding the fuel lines on the Yanmar.
 The other factor was a brand new clean fuel tank.

-In the picture on the above the fuel lines have not been run from the tank to the filter nor form the filter to the fuel pump.
+In the picture above the fuel lines have not been run from the tank to the filter nor from the filter to the fuel pump.

 That and the electrical hookups are the major tasks still to be completed in the engine compartment.